Mini Dark Chocolate Puddings with Chocolate Shavings

 Using a large, heavy knife, “shave” the chocolate into fine shreds by slicing downward at an angle onto your cutting board.
 Set aside.

-Whisk egg in a heavy medium bowl until the yolk and white have completely combined.
+Whisk egg in a heavy medium bowl until yolk and white have completely combined.

-In a medium saucepan off-heat, whisk the brown sugar, cocoa powder, cornstarch, and salt.
-Slowly dribble in the milk, whisking all the while.
+In a medium saucepan off-heat, whisk brown sugar, cocoa powder, cornstarch and salt.
+Slowly dribble in milk, whisking all the while.
 (Mixture may have undissolved bumps.)

-Set the saucepan over medium heat and bring to a boil.
-As the pudding cooks, use a heatproof spatula to make figure eights along the pan’s bottom, sweeping the sides occasionally as you stir.
-Once it you get a genuine boil, reduce the heat slightly to prevent scorching, but allow to bubble steadily for two minutes.
-Stir constantly with the heatproof spatula.
+Set saucepan over medium heat and bring to a boil.
+As pudding cooks, use a heatproof spatula to make figure eights along the pan’s bottom, sweeping the sides occasionally as you stir.
+Once it you get a genuine boil, reduce the heat slightly to prevent scorching, but allow to bubble steadily for 2 minutes.
+Stir constantly with heatproof spatula.

-Remove from heat and spoon about 1/4 of the mixture atop the beaten egg, whisking the egg vigorously as you add the chocolate mixture.
-Scrape the tempered egg mixture back into the saucepan, set over low heat, and cook, stirring constantly, for another minute (Be gentle with the heat; you don’t want scrambled eggs).
+Remove from heat and spoon about 1/4 of mixture atop the beaten egg, whisking egg vigorously as you add the chocolate mixture.
+Scrape tempered egg mixture back into saucepan, set over low heat, and cook, stirring constantly, for another minute (be gentle with the heat; you don’t want scrambled eggs).

-Remove pudding from heat and stir in the vanilla and 3/4 of the shaved chocolate.
+Remove pudding from heat and stir in vanilla and 3/4 of shaved chocolate.
 Divide among ramekins.